pelinquin/kissact/README.md

+# KISSACT - AP
-# KISSACT - Keep It Stupid Simple Automatic Contact Tracing
+# Keep It Stupid Simple Automatic Contact Tracing...and Payment

 *The KISSACT algorithm is based on the [DP3T](https://github.com/DP-3T) Low-Cost algorithm and adds a merchant exchange function with generalized transaction.
 However, the current version lacks the verification of account uniqueness.*